Take a fresh look at your lifestyle.

 Significance of Pride Price in Traditional Igbo Weddings

-In traditional Igbo weddings, the price of pride is of great importance.
+In traditional Igbo weddings, the pride price holds a place of great significance.

 A traditional Igbo wedding ceremonyby Allef Vinicius (https://unsplash.com/@seteph)